NicoHood/GPGit/Readme.md

 ![gpgit.png](img/gpgit.png)

-A shell script that automates the process of signing git sources via GPG.

 GPGit is meant to bring GPG to the masses.
 It is not only a shell script that automates the process of creating new signed git releases with GPG but also comes with this step-by-step readme guide for learning how to use GPG.